noobcoder0717/subProject/readme.txt

 this is subproj readme.
-Master changed this.
+Father/master changed this.